 Writing to your sponsored child during the coronavirus crisis

-As coronavirus spreads to the poorest countries, we’re doing everything we can to ensure our child sponsorship work around the world is uninterrupted.
+As coronavirus spreads to the world’s poorest countries, we’re doing everything we can to ensure our child sponsorship work is uninterrupted.

 If you sponsor a child with us, you can still write letters and send photographs.
 We are however, foreseeing delays in receiving and sending child messages over the upcoming months, so please bear with us.